Llandough Castle: Castle

 The castle building itself is well preserved, though most of the structure, bar one wall, is not the original 14th-century construction.
-Present day Llandough Castle is a roughly square shaped building of 24m length, set behind tall boundary walls.
+Present day Llandough Castle is a roughly square-shaped building of 24m length, set behind tall boundary walls.
 Frequent renovation work occurred during the 19th century, including the incorporation of the West Tower into the main structure and construction of the East Wing.
 Minor changes were made to the interior layout of the castle after World War II, including alterations to the central part of the structure and the repurposing of the servants quarters.

 Gardens

 Llandough Castle is surrounded by almost 4 acres of gardens.
 William Harkness, the head gardener between 1869 and 1900, is largely credited with the development and preservation of the gardens.
 After World War II the gardens fell into disrepair, becoming neglected and sold off.
 After 9 years of design and cultivation by garden owners Simon and Rhian Rees, the gardens opened to the public in 2018 as part of the National Garden Scheme.
-Llandough Castle Gardens are also available for private wedding hire.